1994 Football League First Division play-off final: Background

 This was Derby County's first appearance in the second-tier play-off final but they had featured in the 1992 Football League play-offs, where they were eliminated in the semi-finals by Blackburn Rovers.
 The club had featured in the second tier since suffering relegation from the top league in the 1990–91 season.
 Leicester were appearing in their third consecutive second tier play-off final, having lost in both 1992 and 1993.
 They had played in the second tier of English football since they were relegated from the First Division in the 1986–87 season.
-Derby County won the first of the two meetings between the clubs during the regular season, with a 3–2 victory at Pride Park in December 1993.
+Derby County won the first of the two meetings between the clubs during the regular season, with a 3–2 victory at the Baseball Ground in December 1993.
 The return fixture was a 3–3 draw at Filbert Street the following April.
 Derby County's top scorer was Tommy Johnson with 16 goals (13 in the league, 1 in the FA Cup, 1 in the League Cup and 1 in the Anglo-Italian Cup).
 Two players had 15 goals for the season: Gabbiadini (13 in the league and 2 in the League Cup), and Paul Kitson (13 in the league, 1 in the League Cup and 1 in the Anglo-Italian Cup).
 Iwan Roberts and Speedie were Leicester City's top scorers with 13 goals (all in the league for Roberts, while Speedie's tally included 1 in the League Cup), while Julian Joachim had scored 12 during the regular season (11 in the league, 1 in the League Cup).

 The Derby County manager Roy McFarland had been appointed to the role in October 1993, taking over from Arthur Cox with the club in eleventh place, and was given a simple briefing to "get promotion this season".
 Steve Walsh was making his second full appearance for Leicester since September 1993 when he suffered cruciate ligament injury compounded by tendonitis.
 The Derby County chairman Lionel Pickering had invested £12 million bringing players to the club.

 The referee for the match was Roger Milford from Bristol; it was his last match as a league official.
 The final was broadcast live in the United Kingdom on ITV as part of The Match programme.
 Derby County played in a 4–4–2 formation while Leicester City started with five defenders, two in midfield and three players in attack.